Proven Outcomes and Professional Skills

 Start by explaining what problem your project solves.
 "I built this because..." makes your work immediately relevant and shows you think about real needs.

-Show your decisions
+Show your technical judgment

 Highlight challenges overcome